-Naya is a third year doctoral researcher in mathematics at The University of Oxford and The Alan Turing Institute, under the supervision of Professor Vidit Nanda and Professor Ulrike Tillmann.
-She holds a Masters in Mathematics from The University of Warwick and has worked as a software developer at Bank of America Merrill Lynch.
+Naya is a final year doctoral researcher in mathematics at The University of Oxford and The Alan Turing Institute, under the supervision of Professor Vidit Nanda and Professor Ulrike Tillmann.
+She holds a Masters in Mathematics from The University of Warwick and has previously worked as a software developer at an investment bank.
 Her research focuses on topological data analysis.

-Naya organises the Maths in Society speaker series at Oxford, which aims to highlight how advanced mathematics is used to solve problems in areas such as healthcare, the future of energy and urban planning - many of the focus areas of the Turing.
+She organised the Maths in Society speaker series at Oxford, which aims to highlight how advanced mathematics is used to solve problems in areas such as healthcare, the future of energy and urban planning.

-Naya is also working on a collaboration led by Professor Kathryn Hess in the field of computational neuroscience.
+Naya worked on a collaboration led by Professor Kathryn Hess in the field of computational neuroscience.
 Modelling the brain as a directed graph, they are seeking to understand the space of subgraphs explored by the brain after inputting different stimuli.
-This project combines topological data analysis with network science and will use data from the Blue Brain Project.
+This project combines topological data analysis with network science and was motivated by data and simulations from the Blue Brain Project.